Making beautiful music from recycled junk

 Dame built all of the band's unusual instruments.

 "I'm a fabricator...
-I just love to make things with my hands," she told Reuters as the group prepared for a recent concert on the Kennedy Center's Millennium Stage.
+I just love to make things with my hands," she told Reuters as the group prepared for a recent concert on the Kennedy Centre's Millennium Stage.

 Most of strange-looking contraptions taking shape on the stage bear little resemblance to musical instruments as we know them, although some of the names may sound vaguely familiar.